CarlosMoraMartinez/worm19/README.md

 3. Item 3

 A brief description of the scripts is provided here:
+- The folder **w18** contains the R package for the search of the selected transcription-factor binding motifs.
-- First, the file "Analysis_Single_Cell_Cao.R" uses the data from Cao et al. (2017) to get a list of DEG in dopaminergic neurons.
+- First, the file **Analysis_Single_Cell_Cao.R** uses the data from Cao et al. (2017) to get a list of DEG in dopaminergic neurons.
 It also gets lists of DEG in other neuronal types: ASE, GABAergic, RIA, SDQ/ALN/PLN and Touch receptor neurons.
 These gene lists are intended to be use as a control when looking for the dopaminergic signature.
-- The file "ChIP-seq_comparison.R" works with BED files downloaded from ENCODE, and loads them from the computer directly before analysing them.
+- The file **ChIP-seq_comparison.R** works with BED files downloaded from ENCODE, and loads them from the computer directly before analysing them.
-- The file "Split_multiFASTA_into_chromosomes.py" is used to split the .fna file of the WBcel235 genome version into individual .fa files, each of them corresponding to a chromosome.
+- The file **Split_multiFASTA_into_chromosomes.py** is used to split the .fna file of the WBcel235 genome version into individual .fa files, each of them corresponding to a chromosome.
-- The file "Get_peak_sequences_from_BED.py" uses a given BED file and the genome files split into chromosomes (from the previous script) as an input; and writes a FASTA file with the sequences corresponding to the peaks of the BED file.
+- The file **Get_peak_sequences_from_BED.py** uses a given BED file and the genome files split into chromosomes (from the previous script) as an input; and writes a FASTA file with the sequences corresponding to the peaks of the BED file.
 - ...